gamingdoom/q8bot/README.md

 # Q8bot Quadruped

+**Looking for hardware files?
+CAD, STL, and PCB files can be found in the [Releases](https://github.com/EricYufengWu/q8bot/releases) section of this repository.**

 Q8bot is a miniature quadruped robot with the size and weight comparable to a modern smartphone.
 This robot is capable of dynamic movements like walking, trotting, bounding, jumping, and more.
 It also has NO WIRES AND CABLES - everything is directly plugged into the center PCB, greatly reducing complexity, weight, and cost.
 The current **[Bill of Materials (BOM)](https://docs.google.com/spreadsheets/d/1M1K_Dghia-Mn2t4RStW8juN6r4e3I3OBy6M_fPFHzs8/edit?usp=sharing)**, without optimization, ranges between $300 - $400 depending on the listed options.

 <p align="center">